 In August 2014, we established the 2014 Plan with the purpose of motivating and rewarding those employees and other individuals who are expected to contribute significantly to our success, and advancing the interests of our shareholders by enhancing our ability to attract, retain and motivate individuals.
-The maximum number of shares available for issuance under the 2014 Plan is 1,500,000 common shares as provided in our articles of incorporation.
+As at December 31, 2015, the maximum number of shares available for issuance under the 2014 Plan was 796,609 common shares.
 The option exercise price for options under the 2014 Plan is determined by the compensation committee at the time of grant, but shall not be less than the nominal value of a share of common stock on the grant date.